shivam24-2000/Gesture-Recognition/README.md

 # Gesture-Rocognition
-This project reads the hands pattern to control the screen
+This project reads the hand pattern to control the screen